You are here

 What is WGMA?

 The World Grand Masters Association was formed in 2002 as a result of a fast growing interest in Grand Masters (60+) hockey.
 It is an international organisation whose members are the nations who participate in international events for players aged 60 and over.
 The Association was recognised in 2006 by the International Hockey Federation (FIH) as being the governing body responsible for the management and regulation of international Grand Masters hockey worldwide.
+On 31st December 2019 FIH withdrew recognition and transferred these responsibilities to the newly formed World Masters Hockey (WMH).

 - To promote and encourage the playing of hockey by players, male and female, aged sixty years and older;